 A new study published by The Journal of the American College of Nutrition concluded that 90% of people don’t get enough B4 in their diet.
-Vitamin B4 plays a huge role in supporting focus, building power and strength and speeding up recovery.
+Vitamin B4 plays a huge role in supporting focus, building power and strength and speeding up recovery to aid your athletic performance.
 While it’s not breaking news that high level athletes must focus closely on their nutrition, it’s important to know that according to a new study, B4 is the most common nutrient deficiency amongst both athletes and non-athletes.

 The 2016 study on middle-aged male athletes, published in the Journal of the International Society of Sports Nutrition, examined the impact of on B4 on the natural anabolic hormone response to exercise, more specifically—growth hormone (GH).
 (GH is one of the crucial factors in being able to increase strength and lean muscle mass.)

 The male participants performed 6 sets of squats — 10 reps at 70% of their one rep max.
 After that, they performed 3 bench press sets of 10 reps at 50% of their max.
 Growth hormone levels were tested immediately after and then again at 5 minutes, 15, 30, 60, 90, and 120 minutes post workout.

 Ok, so how much of a difference did B4 really make?

 Growth hormone levels were 44x higher after working out as compared to those who had not been consuming B4.
 Researchers also found that B4 increased fat burning capabilities 2x in the hours after exercise.